antonsaga/azure-defender-sentinel-lab/day-9-detection-validation/README.md

 Although a Sentinel detection rule was configured to detect LOLBIN activity, the **endpoint protection platform prevented the malicious activity earlier in the detection chain**, which is common in real-world environments where multiple security layers work together.

-In enterprise environments, Microsoft Defender Tamper Protection prevents attackers from disabling endpoint protection settings.
-This ensures that even if an attacker obtains administrative privileges, Defender security controls remain enforced.
-Security teams monitor attempts to modify Defender configuration through SIEM alerts and endpoint telemetry.
+Microsoft Defender Tamper Protection helps ensure that endpoint protection settings cannot easily be disabled by an attacker.
+Even if administrative access is obtained, key Defender protections remain enabled.
+Security teams can detect attempts to modify these settings through endpoint telemetry and SIEM alerts.

 ---